rgleave/proj2/EnergyDemand.md

   - In the AWS Console, search for "Step Functions" and navigate to that service page.
   - Once in AWS Step Functions, a list of all state machines is provided.
 Type the name of your StackName in the "Search for state machines" control to filter the list, if needed.
-  - In the filtered list, one state machine is named <b>Workflow<b>.
+  - In the filtered list, one state machine is named <b>Workflow</b>.
 Click on the link name to open this state machine.
   - Next, simply click Start Execution towards the upper-right of the screen.
   - Click Start Execution on the secondary screen without changing anything.
 Allow the state machine to run.
 This may take several hours to finish.
 This workflow will perform ETL to shape your raw data, create and train a predictor, and generate a forecast.